 There's no denying that Legend of Dragoon was influenced heavily by Final Fantasy, some may even say it was more than "influenced."
-But so what, Final Fantasy was at the top of its game, so mimicking it is a testament to Legend of Dragoon's quality.
+But so what, that series was at the top of its game, so mimicking it is a testament to Legend of Dragoon's quality.
 Similar to Legend of Legaia, Legend of Dragoon featured timed button presses that helped to break up the monotony of the turn-based combat and keep players engaged.
 Unfortunately, one of the reasons for this is that the combat wouldn't be nearly as engaging without it, so in that respect it is a bit of a gimmick.
-However, the story is grand, the graphics, particularly during battle, are nice (albeit a bit bland) and for all intents and purposes it feels like you are playing a Final Fantasy, in a good way.
+However, the story is grand, the graphics, particularly during battle, are nice (albeit a bit bland) and for all intents and purposes it feels like you are playing the FF series, in a good way.

 Alundra is an action RPG, that at first glance has some Zelda in it.
 And while there is definitely some Zelda influence, as the action is viewed in a similar, top-down perspective, Alundra is more about solving puzzles than it is about traversing the landscape and exploring dungeons.
 The puzzles in Alundra are remarkably difficult, especially by today's standards, yet the game was received incredibly well by critics.
 The action and controls are not great by today's standards, and while the sprite-based art style is nice is nice, it doesn't stand out.
 It comes down to the mature, dark plot about nightmares with the proverbial good and evil and the back-breaking puzzles, that makes Alundra stand out as one of the top RPGs on the PlayStation.